 Another factor that may not have worked in its favour was the lack of driver aids in the first-generation model, which is known by its engine code of S50.
 Even with 245/40 ZR17 rear tyres, the M motor’s prodigious output could easily create back-end mayhem.

-It’s easy to write off the BMW M Coupé without even driving one – which is exactly what a lot of people do.
-It’s not hard to see why; this isn’t the prettiest car ever created and we do so love to judge a book by its cover.
+So it’s easy to write off the BMW M Coupé without even driving one – which is exactly what a lot of people do.
 But take the time to acquaint yourself with the M Coupé and you’ll soon see that it gets under your skin – especially if you’re a fan of razor-sharp driving machines.

 The M Coupé was one of those out-of-hours projects created by engineers rather than designers – which is pretty obvious from just the briefest of glances.
 Drive it though and it’s a different story.
 With a bodyshell three times as stiff as the M Roadster that sired it, the 325bhp M Coupé is also 120kg lighter than the 343bhp M3 coupé.

 There’s oversteer on demand, yet comfort, refinement and practicality aren’t sacrificed in the quest for a great drive.
 Strong and well-equipped, the M Coupé makes a great track day tool but a brilliant cruiser too, and with good ones becoming collectible this is also likely to prove a very canny investment.

 Which M Coupe to buy?

 There aren’t many M Coupés around at any one time as not many were made.
 Although BMW built 294,537 Z3s, just 16,806 of these were Coupés and just 6,291 of these were M Coupés – there was a regular variation on the theme offered outside the UK, powered by BMW’s sonorous 2.8-litre straight-six.